 Also, while in Law School, Rachel worked for The Law Office of Laura Cole, an estate planning and probate firm in West Columbia, Texas, during school breaks.
 During her final year of law school, Rachel gained experience as a law clerk for Jones, Flygare, Brown & Wharton, P.C., a civil general practice firm with the distinction of being the oldest law firm in Lubbock.
 After completing law school and sitting for the bar exam, Rachel clerked with Jeff Gilbert Law Office and, upon being licensed as an attorney in 2012, accepted a position as an associate attorney with the firm.

-Rachel lives in Lake Jackson with her husband, Travis, and their two young children.
-She is a fourth-generation member of Bethel Presbyterian Church in East Columbia, Texas, and enjoys reading, attending local theatre productions, and assisting her husband in his blacksmith’s shop.
+Rachel lives in Lake Jackson with her two young children.
+She is a fourth-generation member of Bethel Presbyterian Church in East Columbia, Texas, and spends her free time reading, attending local theatre productions, and fostering animals from the local animal shelter.
+She also enjoys participating as a judge in theatre and debate competitions for local high schools.